 What Does Ductile Metal Mean?

 If metal is ductile, it can undergo significant deformation before a fracture happens.
-The technically correct definition of the ductility of a material is either the percentage elongation or percentage cross-sectional area reduction a material can withstand while undergoing pure tensile loading.
+The technically correct definition of the ductility of a material is either the percentage elongation or the percentage cross-sectional area reduction that a material can withstand while undergoing pure tensile loading.

 What Makes a Metal Ductile?

 Metals that have a simple face-centered cubic crystalline structure and tend to form large regions of crystallization are generally more ductile.
-Stacked layers of atoms can slide over each other along slip planes that are joined by the weak atomic (electrostatic) force, where bonds reform as a new lattice position is reached.
+Stacked layers of atoms can slide over each other along slip planes joined by the weak atomic (electrostatic) force, where bonds reform as a new lattice position is reached.
 Where crystal growth regions are smaller, there is less order in the lattice structure, so the atoms slide and reform bonds less well.
 All materials (brittle and ductile) experience an elastic phase, albeit potentially very short.
-At the end of the elastic phase, additional load induces intra-atomic movement or yield, which is when slip planes move against each other.
+At the end of the elastic phase, additional load induces intra-atomic movement or yield, when slip planes move against each other.
 Ductile metals have a limited elastic phase and a long yield phase before fracture.

 What Are the Characteristics of a Ductile Metal?